ZeusWPI/HTTPizza/challenges2.md

 # HTTTPizza/2.0

-Welcome to Hot Tasty Tomato Palace, I'll be your waiter tonight, could you please pick a table?
+Welcome to Hot Tasty Tomato Palace, I'll be your server tonight, could you please pick a table?
 Unfortunately, I don't speak English, and I'm only able to speak [HTTPizza](https://github.com/ZeusWPI/HTTPizza).

 ## 0. Greeting the waiter back